 Commercial Service

-In addition, you won’t use SJePlan if you’re using already using one of the following services:
+In addition, you won’t use SJePlan if you’re already using one of the following services:

 Submitting Your Files

-The first step is to gather all your project files and upload them to the city’s portal.
+The first step for SJ permits is to gather all your project files and upload them to the city’s portal.
 The exact upload process depends on whether you’re using Rapid Online Service Intake (ROSI) or scheduling a traditional intake appointment:

 For resubmittals or revisions after the initial review, follow the specific instructions on the Resubmittal/Revision Service webpage.